timoxley/prod/Readme.md

 # prod

-### Asynchronous node module dependency tree walker.
+### Asynchronous node module dependency tree walking framework.

 [![Build Status](https://travis-ci.org/timoxley/prod.png?branch=master)](https://travis-ci.org/timoxley/prod)

-Easily perform asynchronous operations on each item in a module's dependency tree.
+Easily perform a kitchen sink of asynchronous operations on each item in a module's dependency tree.

 ## Example

-Put individual names and versions of all dependencies in some db:
+Put individual names and versions of all dependencies in some db by walking over the tree using an async `.map`:

 ```js